 Of course, any school that is recommend by the GaijinPot Student Placement Service will be a good and reputable school!
 However, there is occasionally bad publicity about language schools so we’d also like to give a little more clarity about the industry.

 Language schools are strictly controlled by the government and immigration.
-There is a strict set of standards that a school has to go through in order to be allowed to accept students, and the government keeps track of everything closely.
-Everything from the teacher-to-student ratio to the textbooks used are kept track of.
+There is a strict set of standards that a school has to go through in order to be allowed to accept students and the government keeps track of everything closely — from the teacher-to-student ratio to the textbooks used.
 New schools are subject to close scrutiny until they’ve proven themselves, which takes several years.

 There are also criteria the government uses to determine if a school is trustworthy.
-It is a combination of many things, including student attendance records, crimes committed by students, the kind of schools that the students go to for further education, and many other factors.
-Schools which receive a lot of offenses get put on probation and have several restrictions placed upon them.
+It is a combination of many things, including student attendance records, any crimes committed by students, the kind of schools that the students go to for further education and other factors.
+Schools that are found to have a lot of offenses will get put on probation and have several restrictions placed upon them.
 If their reputation does not improve, they will lose their ability to issue student visas.